-Please, she thought.
+Please, she had thought.
 The first prayer of her life.

 Then, another tug.

-Her gaze drifted out into the street in search of her mother’s Lexus.
+Her gaze drifted out toward the street in search of her mother’s Lexus.
 Maya couldn’t help it, the hypervigilance.
 It happened all on its own.
-If Muriel pulled in now, well… things could get difficult.
-Maya could practically hear Muriel’s voice.
-How could you!
+If Muriel pulled in now, well, things could get interesting.
+Maya could practically hear Muriel’s gravelly, too-loud voice: How could you!
 Do you have any idea how much I pay the gardener?
 Unbelievable!

-But she probably wouldn’t be home for some time.
-Muriel was working again, gracing the world of home buyers with her effervescence, throwing out spiels as she showed houses most every day right up until Happy Hour and often far beyond it, when the shelf life of her sparkliness ended.
+But she probably wouldn’t be home this early.
+She was working again, gracing the world of home buyers with her practiced spiels as she showed houses most every day right up until Happy Hour.
+After that, it was often a different, darker story.

-Maya paused to catch her breath.
-She tied her hair into a ponytail with the scrunchie on her wrist.
-She lifted up her face and felt the sun’s warmth on her cheeks.
+Maya paused to tie her hair into a ponytail with the scrunchie on her wrist.
+She lifted up her face, feeling the sun’s warmth on her cheeks.
 Things would be fine.
 She’d figure it out.
 She forced a smile, mostly as a reminder that one could be happy.
-People tended to like her smile, though she tended to be wary of people.
-Her soft, expressive face often drew interest.
-Her habit was to avert her eyes from people.
-Vulnerability hovered at the surface.
-A liability.
+People tended to like her smile.
+Often, she sensed their attraction to her soft, expressive face, and to her vulnerability.

 What was this?
-She tapped around with the tip, probing.
+She tapped around in the dirt, probing.

-Her brow furrowed, she dropped the shovel and crouched down to look.
-A glimmer sparkled at the bottom of the hole.
-As she brushed away the loose dirt, a metal surface came into view.
-Eagerly she scraped a gully around it, got her fingertips down under it and pulled up—and out popped a metal box.
+Huh.
+She dropped the shovel and crouched down to look, seeing a shiny spot.
+Excitedly she brushed it clean, as a metal surface came into view.
+She scraped a gully around it with her fingers and pulled, and out popped a metal box.

-“Oh, my God,” Maya said, staring wide-eyed at the first page.
+“Oh, my God,” she said, staring wide-eyed at the first page.
 “This is impossible.
 This can’t be.”

 Yet there it was—the answer to a riddle that Maya had tried to solve for as long as she could remember.
-Written on the worn, yellowed page was a single sentence that reached forward from the past as if to grab and shake her.
+Written on the worn, yellowed page was a single sentence that reached forward from the past as if to grab her and shake her violently.

 To Maya, with love from your father

 At the bottom he’d written, “Ben Ambrose.”
 A revelation.
 His name, in his writing.
-She turned a few of the pages, and realized what she was holding: his story, from around the time of her birth.
-What had happened, why he had left.
+She turned a few of the pages, and realized what she was holding in her hands: his story, from around the time of her birth.
+What had happened, why he left.

-Memories flooded in, unbidden.
-Maya was whisked along on the current.
+Memories flooded in, unbidden, and she was pulled into the current.
 The years came back to her—mostly the desire, the yearning, and ultimately, the disappointment.
 Muriel would not speak of him, ever.

-And then, once, she succeeded.
-A photograph pressed into the pages of an old map book, hidden in the cramped storage space beneath the stairs.
+It was a photograph pressed into the pages of an old map book, hidden in the cramped storage space beneath the stairs.
 A man’s eyes beckoned to her.
 Maya knew it was him.
-She rushed to show Muriel, who looked at the photo, holding it away from her as though it were radioactive.
-Without a word she slid it into her purse, never to be seen again.
-Still Maya could remember it: Muriel, and yes, Ben, sitting on a bench, the tall buildings of a city rising up behind them.
+She rushed to show Muriel, who looked closely at the image.
+A shadow crossed her face and she turned away.
+And without saying a word, she slid the photo into her purse, never to be seen again.
+But the memory lived on in Maya: Muriel, and yes, Ben, sitting on a bench, the tall buildings of a city rising up behind them.

 And now this!
-She fell back onto the grass, grinned up at the bright sky, hugging the slender volume to her chest.
+Maya fell back on the grass, grinning up at the bright sky, hugging the slender volume.
 She would savor it.
 She would consume it.
 She would read each line a hundred times.
 She would read between the lines.

 Maya, I miss you already.
-And you are right in front of me, sleeping sweetly as I write this.
+And you are right here in front of me, sleeping sweetly as I write this.
 Whatever has happened or will happen, this much is true: I love you.

 It is early evening as I write to you in my study.
 My window looks out onto the farm—

 Maya set the book down, feeling suddenly light-headed, slightly dizzy.
 His words, to me.
 It was beyond belief.
-She grabbed hold of one of the swing’s support poles, seeking comfort in its solidity.
-His words, to me.
+She grabbed hold of one of the swing’s support poles, seeking for comfort in its solidity.

-What he’d written was indeed true.
+It was true.
 This place had once been a farm.
-Maya loved those years and remembered them well.
-Summer afternoons spent ranging over the fields in search of Indian arrowheads.
-At night, playing tag or Capture the Flag with the neighborhood kids in the tall grasses.
-At dusk Maya would stare out her bedroom window, marveling at the beauty of the waning light on the rolling hills.
+Maya remembered those years well—summer afternoons spent ranging over the fields in search of Indian arrowheads; playing Capture the Flag with the neighborhood kids in the tall grasses; just walking.
+At dusk she loved to stare out of her bedroom window at the sun setting over the rolling hills.

-One odd thing remained from the old days, other than the swing: a small section of picket fence at the far end of the yard, like an ancient headstone beneath the braches that reached over from the woods.
-Why had Muriel left it?
-Maya didn’t know.
-She imagined her father gazing at it from this very swing as he wrote in his journal.
+One thing remained from the old days: a small section of picket fence at the far end of the yard near the woods, weathered beyond recognition, like a headstone from the Civil War.
+Muriel would not say why she had left it.
+Maya imagined her father gazing at it from this very swing as he wrote in his journal.

 She read through a few passages in which he expressed his guilt at leaving her.
 Maya had strong feelings about that—feelings she would set aside for the moment.
-Then she came upon something interesting.
+Then his tone changed.

 So let me get on with it.
-I am a researcher at the university and elsewhere, and this is where it begins.
-In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way change comes about.
+I am a researcher at the university and elsewhere, and this is where my message to you begins.
+In my work, I have stumbled (and that is the right word) onto the discovery of phenomena having to do with the way that change comes about.
 By change, I mean societal change.
+The way cultures evolve.

-As I dove further and further in, examining the data from every possible angle, seeing the results confirmed in test after test, I came to understand that what I had found was truly extraordinary.
+As I dove further and further in, analyzing the data from every possible angle, seeing the results confirmed in test after test, I came to understand that what I had found was truly extraordinary.
 I tell you this, Maya, because you must be warned.
-Everyone must be warned.
+Everyone must prepare.

-A great global change is in the offing of such magnitude that every human system—nations, governments, cultures—will be transformed.
-Societies will be rocked and altered.
-Cultures will crumble.
+A global change is coming of such magnitude that every human system—nations, governments, cultures—will be transformed.
+Societies will be rocked.
+Cultures will disintegrate and be reborn.
 Monumental forces churn, even now as I write to you.
-But this is not what you may think, Maya.
-The change will be internal.
-It will come from the inside of man, not from without.
+But this is not what you may think.
+The change will be internal, coming from the inside of man, not from without.

 The old does not yield willingly to the new.
 Great discord often accompanies great change.
-You, dear daughter, must prepare!
+You, dear daughter, must be ready.
 But take heart, for the storm will not last.
 Look beyond its violence to the nourishment of the rain, for that is its greater purpose—

-No great change had occurred in the years since he had penned those words.
-No “storm” had hit.
-One could say the world was ever-changing and dizzyingly in flux but it was pretty much the same world from day to day.
+No great change had happened in the years since he penned those words.
+No “storm” had struck.
+One could say the world was crazy and ever-changing, but it was pretty much the same world from one day to the next.

-She stared at the woods, disappointed.
-What kind of a man would write such things?
+She frowned, as she stared out at the woods.
+Who was this wayward father of hers?
+Why would he write such things?
 Was this how he wanted to introduce himself to his daughter?
 As unhinged?

 I found your journal.